AsaiYusuke/jsonpath/README.md

 | * Other printable symbols (`Space` `!` `"` `#` `$` `%` `&` `'` `(` `)` `*` `+` `,` `.` `/` `:` `;` `<` `=` `>` `?` `@` `[` `\` `]` `^` `` ` `` `{` ``|`` `}` `~`) | ^ | Yes |
 | * ~~Control code characters~~ (`0x00 - 0x1F`, `0x7F`) | No       | -      |

-Character types of printable symbols other than hyphens and underscores can be used by escaping them.
+The printable symbols except hyphen and underscore can use by escaping them.

 ```text
 JSONPath : $.abc\.def